DFE-Digital/register-trainee-teachers/docs/fauapi.md

 ## Current status: pre-prod only

 We're currently only publishing to FauAPI **pre-prod**.
-The FauAPI platform has several bugs (see below) that make the production catalogue unreliable — `schemaUrl`, `baseUrl`, and publish responses are all broken on their side.
-We've reported these and they're aware.
-Once they're resolved, we'll switch the workflow to target production.
+The FauAPI platform has a known bug where `schemaUrl` is silently ignored, so the OpenAPI spec doesn't get attached automatically.
+Once platform bugs are resolved, we'll switch the workflow to target production.

 ## How it works